-Activision Blizzard is one of the world's biggest independent games software developers, and owner of two of the industry's biggest franchises: World Of Warcraft and above all Call of Duty, the military shooter that has been the overall #1 gaming franchise for almost a decade.
+Activision Blizzard is one of the world's biggest independent games software developers, and owner of two of the industry's biggest franchises: World Of Warcraft, Skylanders and above all Call of Duty, the military shooter that has been the overall #1 gaming franchise for almost a decade.
 Other key franchises include StarCraft, Diablo and Heartstone.
-Yet performance at all the established gaming companies has been buffeted by the changing nature of the marketplace since 2010.
+Yet performance at all the established gaming companies has been buffeted by the fast-changing nature of the marketplace since 2010.
 The business was formed in 2008 by the merger of US company Activision with the software arm of French media and entertainment group Vivendi.
 Still intent on consolidating its existing assets, it was caught slightly by surprise by the sudden explosion of social media gaming, and especially mobile games.
-In 2015, it arranged to plug the sizeable hole in its portfolio with the acquisition of King Digital, makers of Candy Crush, for $5.9bn.
+In 2015, it arranged to plug the sizeable hole in its portfolio with the acquisition of King Digital, makers of Candy Crush, Farm Heroes and others, for $5.9bn.
 More recently the similarly explosive growth of Fortnite - which quickly eclipsed its own online universe World of Warcraft - has left another dent in performance.
 It responded with a similarly themed challenger, Overwatch, but it still trails Fortnite's immense global popularity.
 Bobby Kotick is group CEO.
 Activision's revenues hit a new peak of $7.5bn in 2018, with net income of $1.8bn.
 Revenues are split more or less evenly between the group's three development studios of Activision, Blizzard and King, and more than three-quarters of sales now come from digital channels.
 However, the number of monthly active users of Activision's combined games portfolio have been declining steadily from 2017's record highs of 385m to 316m by 3Q 2019, and revenues for 2019 are expected to come in significantly lower than the year before.

 Which agencies handle advertising for Activision?
 Find out more from Adbrands Account Assignments